Skip to main content

 • containsValue()

-Much like the with cells holding List values, these properties and methods return cells which apply the property getter/method on the List held in the cell.
+Like with cells holding List values, these properties and methods return cells which apply the property getter/method on the List held in the cell.

 The indexing operator [] is also provided, which takes a cell for the key: